russellshen/MinimaLIST-Project/README.md

   economy to seek out Marx's first draft, filled with a Hegelian philosophical scaffolding and explicit methodology that would be dropped later, to trace the development of the categories and their ordering within Capital Volumes I-IV.
+- I did not need to do much citation to do this project since the vast majority was original work, and the real life evidence I did built off on is all undisputed common knowledge, like the contents of Marx-Engels Collected Works, basic pharmacological facts, linguistic scientific consensus, established proven formal scientific theorems, etc. I never needed to use others' contributions which are currently considered cutting-edge or hotly disputed.

 ## License